seancaffery/infinity_ergodox/README.md

 Physical connection
 -------------------
-Connect the left half to the computer, and connect a link cable between the two halves.
+Connect the **left** half to the computer, and connect a link cable between the two halves.

+If you want to connect the **right** half instead of the left one to the computer, you need to add the following to the end of the make command. `MASTER=right`.
+You need to add this for all the make commands that type, so to program the keyboard, the following command should be used `make program MASTER=right`.
+For consistency, you can also specify left, but it's the default so therfore it's not needed.
+Furthermore, you can edit the makefile itself, so that you don't need to type it all the time, but remember to not send pull request with that option on!

 The firmware does currently not work when chaining several keyboards together.
 So you are limited to a single keyboard consisting of a left hand plus a right hand.
-Another limitation is that you have to connect the left hand to the computer, and the right hand to the left one.
-Both of these limitations can quite easily be fixed in the future.
+This limitation can quite easily be fixed in the future.
 However I can't test the chaining myself, so I need some help, open a ticket if you are interested.

 Git notes
 ---------